-we need to continue to encourage residents to recycle their waste.
+People - we are not able to get all people home from hospital quickly when they are well enough Place - we need to continue to encourage residents to recycle their waste.
 We also need to meet the Welsh Government's national recycling target of 70% by 2025.

-It is impossible for our Corporate Plan to show information about all the many different services we deliver to or organise for our residents, communities and businesses, but there is lots of information available about all our services on the Council's website.
+It is impossible for our Corporate Plan to show information about all the many different services we deliver to or organise for our residents, communities and businesses, but there is lots of information available about all our services is available on the Council's website.